ra-fletcher/baseline/README.md

 ## Contact

-If you encounter a clear bug or have any questions/suggestions, please feel free to contact me via my email: [rob_fletcher@hotmail.co.uk](mailto:rob_fletcher@hotmail.co.uk?subject=Inquiry).
+If you encounter a clear bug or have any questions/suggestions, please feel free to contact me via my email: [rob_fletcher@hotmail.co.uk](mailto:rob_fletcher@hotmail.co.uk?subject=Inquiry)

 -----